Skip to Main Content

 Background

 2019 report by the United States Government Accountability Office (GAO) identified 19 agencies that were subject to the OSTP 2013 memorandum,16 of which also reported requiring the submission of data management plans.
-According to this report, the DMP requirement is in effect at the present time for extramural researchers from the following funding agencies:
+According to this report, the DMP requirement is in effect for extramural researchers from the following funding agencies:

 • Administration for Community Living